microsoft/QuantumKatas/ReversibleSynthesis/Readme.md

 To complete this kata, one should be familiar with basic quantum gates (in particular, the CNOT and Toffoli gate).
 Their description can be found in [this Wikipedia article](https://en.wikipedia.org/wiki/Quantum_logic_gate).

 #### Q# materials
-* Basic gates provided in Q# belong to the `Microsoft.Quantum.Primitive` namespace and are listed [here](https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.intrinsic).
+* Basic gates provided in Q# belong to the `Microsoft.Quantum.Intrinsic` namespace and are listed [here](https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.intrinsic).
 * CNOT gate description is given [here](https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.intrinsic.cnot).
 * Toffoli gate description is given [here](https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.intrinsic.ccnot).